How to Save Money on Groceries: 28 Tools and Tricks to Save $100 or More

 To calculate the unit price, divide an item’s price by its quantity.
 Consider how much you’ll actually be saving (if anything — and definitely not shelf space) by buying the bulk item.

-2. Meal Prep to Make a Shopping List
+2. Meal Prep to Make a Grocery Shopping List

 We know, we know.
 This seems soooo obvious, but meal planning for the week and making a grocery list can help you stay on task, not waste food and avoid frivolous purchases — like cheese wedges.